UcanYusuf/FastFinger_Bot_with_ImageProcessing/README.md

 This project was developed for testing and entertainment purposes for use on Fast Finger (https://10fastfingers.com/typing-test/english).
 The project supports Turkish and English languages.

+Update 1.0

+It has been edited to print wrong words at specified intervals to pass the anti cheat system.
+Thus, a test with 100% accuracy and suspicion was prevented.

 Requirements

     -OpenCv (Tested 4.0.1)